A Unified Perspective on the Dynamics of Deep Transformers: Clustering For Gaussian Initial Data

 In this case, if $VA + A^\top V^\top \preceq 0$ then $\Sigma(t)$ converges to the matrix $\Sigma^* \succeq 0$ defined as

-\end{remark} Hence, under the assumption of Proposition \ref{prop:trad_theoretical_result} and for $VA + A^\top V^\top\neq 0$, any Gaussian solution of the Transformer PDE either i) converges to a degenerate Gaussian measure, i.e., with a low-rank covariance matrix, when $t\to +\infty$, or ii) converges in finite time to a probability distribution of zero mass.
+\end{remark} Hence, under the assumption of Proposition \ref{prop:trad_theoretical_result} and for $VA + A^\top V^\top\neq 0$, any Gaussian solution of the Transformer PDE either i) converges when $t\to +\infty$ to a degenerate Gaussian measure, i.e., with a low-rank covariance matrix, or ii) leaves the finite-covariance Gaussian regime in finite time.
 Case i) corresponds to a collapse of the mass along the axes associated to zero eigenvalues of the limiting covariance $\Sigma^*$, and can be seen as the continuous parallel of the clustering for discrete tokens highlighted in \cite{vaswani2017attention, geshkovski2023emergence}.
 The proof of Proposition \ref{prop:trad_theoretical_result} is in Appendix \ref{appsubsec:gaussian_proofs}.
 We complement this analysis with numerical experiments (Section \ref{subsec:experiments}), which show that this behavior goes beyond the assumption of Proposition \ref{prop:trad_theoretical_result}.

+\begin{remark} As a more intuitive illustration of Proposition \ref{prop:trad_theoretical_result}, let us look at Equation (\ref{eq:general_eq_sigma}) in dimension 1, writing $(s, a, v)$ for $(\Sigma, A, V)$ in this case. \begin{prop} Let $a, v \in \R$ and $s_0 \in \R_+^*$.
+Consider Equation (\ref{eq:trad_cov}) in dimension 1, which reads $\dot s = 2av s^2$ with initial condition $s(0) = s_0$.
+There is a unique maximal solution to this equation, defined as

+for $t\in [0, t_\mathrm{max})$, where $t_\mathrm{max}\coloneqq (2va s_0)^{-1}$ if $av >0$, and $t_\mathrm{max}\coloneqq +\infty$ if $av\le 0$. \end{prop} In dimension 1, the dynamics on Gaussians are therefore simple: the \revision{covariance matrix} either i) goes to zero or ii) blows up, i.e., becomes infinite, in finite time.
+Translating these behaviors in terms of the mass distribution induced by the Gaussian measure gives either i) clustering of the mass towards a single Dirac when $t\to +\infty$ or ii) escaping of the mass to infinity in finite time. \end{remark}

+To complement the analysis, the following paragraphs showcase two properties of Equation (\ref{eq:general_eq_sigma}).
+Note that in the particular case where $V = I_d$, Equation (\ref{eq:general_eq_sigma}) takes the form of a Riccati equation \cite{wonham1968matrix}.

 \